 “You are what your deepest desire is.
 As is your desire, so is your intention.
 As is your intention, so is your will.
 As is your will, so is your deed.
 As is your deed, so is your destiny.”

 It is also important to remember that gratitude is the greatest multiplier of good so, be grateful for what you can do now and use that as a foundation to get stronger.
-And if all else fails, just keep your eyes on your own mat and everything will be fine.
+And if all else fails, remind yourself that asana is only part of the equation, and just keep your eyes on your own mat.
+Everything will be fine.

 We all have a tendency to forget just how truly precious life is.
 We take it all for granted.
 We complain, we regret, we suffer or worse, we hate.
 If you’ve ever been pregnant, lived with someone who is pregnant or witnessed an ultrasound in the first developmental months of a fetus, you know that life is miraculous and the fact that we make it into human form at all, despite all of the potential problems and complications is nothing less than a miracle.
 When I saw my daughter’s tiny, whirling and glowing heart at just eight weeks I became a believer again.

 Unlike my sister, pregnancy did not come easily for me.
 As the oldest child in my family, I followed in my mother’s footsteps and experienced an ectopic pregnancy and then later branched out on my own experiencing a miscarriage.
 These were heartbreaking and confusing events to say the least, but I surrendered and remained faithful that like my mother, I would go on to have a healthy baby some day (in fact, she had three).
 My mother had told me once a long time ago that she had had a dream that I was sitting on a couch with two beautiful children and that I was happy.
 I have held onto that vision.